wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

     Integration tests
   :::column-end:::
   :::column:::
     The goal is for all integrated systems to work in harmony.
-Integration testing verifies that everything works together including integrated 3rd party services and data.
+Integration testing verifies that everything works together including integrated third party services and data.
 This testing takes place following initial development of integrations.
   :::column-end:::
 :::row-end:::
 :::row:::